 Have you already cooked this Portuguese grilled codfish recipe?
 Let us know in the comments below or tag us on Instagram!

-Try all the recipes you can try grilling in your gas or electric barbecue in the Algarve!
+Try all the recipes you can by grilling in your gas or electric barbecue in the Algarve!

 Check our monthly offers for great discounts in our best barbecues in Algarve!